psychemedia/storytelling-notes/and-the-girl-played-on.md

 IX

 The following day, Renelde was sent the news.
-But what could she do?
-If the Count had thought it would stop her from working on his funeral shift, it had the opposite effect.
+She had already strated on Berchard's funeral shroud before the messenger had arrived.
+If Berchard had thought it would stop her from working on his funeral shift, it had the opposite effect.

-She set to work event harder and faster than she had before.
-In the castle, a cold shiver passed over the Count.
-As the saying goes, it felt alnmost as if someone was walking over his grave.
+She worked even harder and faster than she had before.
+In the castle, a cold shiver passed over the Count when the messenger reported back what he had seen.
+As the saying goes, it felt almost as if someone was walking over his grave.

 He tried to eat his lunch, but he had no appetite ; he tried to warm himself by the fire, but it was as if it burned with a cold, cold flame.